genome-nexus/genome-nexus/docs/About.md

 # About Us
 Genome Nexus is developed at [Memorial Sloan Kettering Cancer Center](http://www.mskcc.org/) (MSK) and has received several contributions from [The Hyve](http://thehyve.nl/).
 The [Genome Nexus website](https://www.genomenexus.org/) is hosted by the [Center for Molecular Oncology](http://www.mskcc.org/research/molecular-oncology) at MSK.
 The software is available under an open source license via [GitHub](https://github.com/genome-nexus).

+### How do I cite the Genome Nexus?
 When using Genome Nexus, please cite [de Bruijn et al., JCO CCI 2022](https://ascopubs.org/doi/abs/10.1200/CCI.21.00144).

+Genome Nexus aggregates variant annotation from various sources.
+See this [documentation](./Annotation-Sources.md#annotation-sources🗄️) for all supported annotation sources.
+Remember to also cite the source of the annotation data if you are using any of them.

 ### Current Funding
 *   [Marie-José and Henry R. Kravis Center for Molecular Oncology at MSK](http://www.mskcc.org/research/molecular-oncology)